ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ~~~

 all of the values above see only anything that precedes them, nothing
 that comes afterwards.
-This paradigm embeds itself deeply in the
+This paradigm embedded itself deeply in my
-programmer's mind, to the extent that it'll transform imperative code
+mind,, to the extent that it'll transformed my imperative code to be
-to written in this style, in the "let" fashion.
+written in this style, in the "let" fashion.
+It also led me to
+discover a concept I call *context piling*.

 ### Context piling